sagemathinc/cocalc-doc/source/teaching-create-course.rst

 and you can change any of these settings at any time.

-.. index:: Upgrading students, institution pays
+.. index:: Upgrading students; institution pays
 .. _inst-pays: